WordCamp Philippines

 The second exploit which was developed by the researchers themselves, also requires the user to visit a maliciously coded website.
 What the exploit does is cause the iPhone to vibrate and play a system sound.
 This exploit is also capable of making the iPhone send a text message, dial a phone number, turn on the microphone enabling the remote attacker to eavesdrop on any ongoing conversations.

-Apple has been informed of the exploits and researchers have provided a patch that most likely will be included in a firmware update.
+Apple has been informed of the iPhone exploits and researchers have provided a patch that most likely will be included in a firmware update.

 If you own an iPhone, here are some safety measures you can take: